BitcoinSchema/1sat-ordinals/SUPPLEMENTAL.md

 ## UTXO Management

-It is very importent for wallets to keep single satoshi unspent outputs seperate from the rest of your UTXOs.
-To help isolate ordinals and help prevent accidental loss, we separate funding addresses from destinations meant for holding 1sat ordinals.
+Compatible wallets should be aware that single satoshi outputs may have inscriptions and avoid spending them until it is known weather an ordinal is inscribed with an indexer.
+To help isolate ordinals and prevent accidental loss, separate keys are used for payments and ordinals.

 Those familliar with the Run token protocol will recall a "purse" was used to fund jigs.
 We use the same termonology here.
 A purse funds the network fees for inscriptions and transfers, while a seperat wallet holds the 1sat ordinals as to not comingle them with funding sats.